Diego Pavia: 2024

-In November 2024, while playing at Vanderbilt, Pavia filed a lawsuit against the NCAA alleging that NCAA NIL policies for redshirts and Juco years violated the Sherman Antitrust Act.
+In November 2024, Pavia filed a lawsuit against the NCAA alleging that NCAA NIL policies for redshirts and Juco years violated the Sherman Antitrust Act.

 2025

 On October 18, 2025, No. 17 Vanderbilt hosted No. 10 LSU in FirstBank Stadium.
 On Vanderbilt's opening drive, Pavia scored a rushing touchdown to put the Commodores up 7–3.
 After LSU took the lead, Pavia led another drive capped off by a Sedrick Alexander rushing touchdown, putting Vanderbilt up 14–10.
 The Commodores were up 17–13 at halftime.
 In the second half, Pavia found Cole Spence wide open in the end zone for a passing touchdown to extend the lead.
 Although LSU attempted to rally late, Pavia scored on a 21-yard rushing touchdown to seal the victory as Vanderbilt won 31–24.
 Pavia finished the game 14-of-22 for 160 yards and a touchdown with 86 rushing yards and two rushing touchdowns.
 After Pavia's final touchdown, he struck the Heisman Trophy pose in victory.
-Pavia was named SEC Co-Offensive Player of the Week for his performance against LSU, sharing the accolade with Georgia quarterback Gunner Stockton.
+Pavia was named SEC Co-Offensive Player of the Week along with Georgia quarterback Gunner Stockton.

+On November 1, No. 9 Vanderbilt traveled to Darrell K Royal–Texas Memorial Stadium to face No. 20 Texas.
+Texas jumped off to an early 17–0 lead, aided by a Pavia fumble.
+Before halftime, Pavia found Eli Stowers for a 18-yard touchdown pass to cut the deficit to 24–10.
+However, Vanderbilt's situation only worsened as they trailed 34–10 at the end of the third quarter.
+In the fourth quarter, Pavia scored on a 25-yard rushing touchdown, found Stowers again for a 67-yard passing touchdown with a successful two-point conversion pass to Junior Sherrill, and finally found Richie Hoskins for an 8-yard passing touchdowns.
+After a failed onside attempt, the comeback fell just short in a 34–31 loss.
+Pavia finished the game 27-of-38 for 365 passing yards, a career-high, and three passing touchdowns with 43 rushing yards and a rushing touchdown.